Modern Slavery Act 2015 Slavery, Human Trafficking & Child Labour Statement

 We require all individuals, entities, agents or anyone acting on the company’s behalf to comply with our various policies which are supported and approved by our Board of Directors.

-Carlton policies and checks have revealed no evidence of Human Slavery or Trafficking in our company, supply chain, or service providers from the date of this legislation until the present day.
+Carlton policies and checks have revealed no evidence of Human Slavery, Trafficking or Child Labour in our company, supply chain or service providers from the date of this legislation until the present day.

 This record will be updated annually.